Neonbird/AB_resistance/README.md

 ## boost.py
 ### Usage
-Does a similar method lasso_regression.py, then train gradient basting and evaluates MSE.
+Does a similar method lasso_regression.py, then train gradient boosting and evaluates MSE.
 ### Input format
 Input two files, a training dataset and a test dataset in the binary form of a numpy module matrix.
 #### Example of runnig